 By 1861 he was working in the gold fields of Colorado.
 When his mining claims failed there, he headed to Deer Lodge, Montana in 1862.
 In 1863, he and a companion named John Jacobs returned to Colorado taking a route from Bannack, Montana east of the Bighorn Mountains through lands reserved by treaty to the Native Americans.
 The only other approaches into Montana from the east were from the Missouri River or a trail leading north from the Oregon Trail to Idaho.

 In 1865–66 the federal government built Forts Reno, Phil Kearny, and C.F.
 Smith to guard the trail.
-However, after the Fetterman Massacre in December, 1866, the trail south and east of Fort C.F.
+However, after the Fetterman Massacre in December 1866, the trail south and east of Fort C.F.
 Smith was abandoned.
-In April, 1867, Bozeman was murdered while traveling along the Yellowstone River.
+In April 1867, Bozeman was murdered while traveling along the Yellowstone River.
 His partner, Tom Cover, reported they had been attacked by a band of Blackfoot Indians.
 Inconsistencies in his story; however, later caused historians to suspect that Cover may have murdered Bozeman himself.

-By Kathy Weiser-Alexander, August, 2017.
+By Kathy Weiser-Alexander, December 2019.